CAMAP-APP/camap-hx/www/theme/theme.md

 npm install
 ```

-4. Copy the content of a bs3_variables.less to /bootstrap-3.4.1/less/variables.less
+4. Copy the content of a variables.less to /bootstrap-3.4.1/less/variables.less

 ```
-bs3_variables.less is in the theme folder e.g. /www/theme/default/css/bs3_variables.less
+variables.less is in the theme folder e.g. /www/theme/default/css/variables.less
 ```

 5. In the bootstrap repo run grunt dist to compile